ahafizk/ahafizk.github.io/_pages/about.md

 My research interest spans a wide range of topics in machine learning, deep learning, transfer learning, and their applications in Mobile, Pervasive Computing, Wearable Computing, Healthcare Sensing and Analytics, and Natural Language processing.

 <hr/>
-<font color='blue'>I am currently looking for motivated students to join our <a href="https://ahafizk.github.io/udm/">UDM lab</a>.</font> If you are interested, please drop me an email.
+<font color='blue'>We are always looking for motivated students to join our <a href="https://ahafizk.github.io/udm/">UDM lab</a>.</font> If you are interested, please drop me an email.
 <hr/>

 <!-- ## Recent News